Select Portfolio Management, Inc.

 • “Give portions of seven, yes to eight, for you do not know what disaster will come upon the land.”
 Ecclesiastes 11:2

 7. Seek Wise Counsel.
 At no time in history does God intend for us to go it alone.
 God exhorts us to select counsel and to listen to subject matter experts with wisdom and discernment.
-When it comes to managing the myriad of choices and opportunities available in investment today it is a complex endeavor and the more assets you have the more complicated the options become.
+When it comes to managing the myriad of choices and opportunities available in investment today, it is a complex endeavor.
+The more assets you have, the more complicated the options become.
 It is important to work with advisors who have a comprehensive understanding of your situation and your goals.
-From there a strategy can be built to ensure the achievement of your objectives with variable tactics providing the diversification necessary to balance your portfolio.
+From there, a strategy can be built to ensure the achievement of your objectives with variable tactics providing the diversification necessary to balance your portfolio.
 If you have large assets or complicated goals, the process is essential for your success.

-At Select Portfolio Management, Inc, advisors have personal tenure plus access to proven processes and top subject matter experts who handle individuals and corporations with high a net-worth.
+At Select Portfolio Management, Inc., advisors have personal tenure plus access to proven processes and top subject matter experts who handle individuals and corporations with high net worth.

 • “Buy the truth and do not sell it; get wisdom, discipline and understanding.”
 Proverbs 16:3